r-forge/exams/jekyll/pages/elearning.md

   caption_url: "https://de.wikipedia.org/wiki/E-Learning"
 ---

-#### Workflow

-Assuming that the institutions are providing a learning management system and only a large number of replications is needed in some specific format...
+### You want

+- Online tests as part of your course.
+- Your university provides a learning management system (like Moodle, Blackboard, OLAT, Ilias) but...
+- ...entering exams "by hand" is tedious and ...
+- ...you need (a large number of) random variations of similar exercises to reduce the risk of cheating.

+### With R/exams you can

+- Set up exercise templates.
-- Exercise templates.
+- Easily draw (very many) random replications from these templates.
-- Random replications.
-- Embed in exchange file format (typically XML-based).
+- Embed these into an exchange file format (typically in XML).
-- Import into learning management system.
+- Import this file into a learning management system.
+Either directly into an online test or into some question bank or item pool.